captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 Or maybe sometimes they forget
 ---
-and move on and don't care anymore.
+and move on and don’t care anymore.
 ---
 ## ROBYN:
-No. That's not it.
+No. That’s not it.
 ---
-I've done this job for a hundred years.
+I’ve done this job for a hundred years.
 ---
-And that's not it.
+And that’s not it.
 ---
 ## SHARON:
 Are you with Amanda?